Climate and Average Weather Year Round in Chiang Rai Thailand

 Chiang Rai experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.5 months, from March 20 to December 4, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 31, with muggy conditions 100% of the time.
+The month with the most muggy days in Chiang Rai is July, with 31.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable